ryanmphill/ryanmphill/README.md

-- 👋 Hi, I’m @ryanmphill
+- 👋 Hi, I’m Ryan Phillips
-- 👀 I’m a technology professional with experience in web application and software development
+- 👨‍💻 I’m a technology professional with experience in web application and software development
 - 🌱 I’m currently proficient with a combination of frontend and backend technologies, including: HTML, CSS, JavaScript, React, Python, and Django.
-- 💞️ I’m looking to collaborate on any projects that will push me to learn new skills and find novel solutions to challenging problems.
+- 👥 I’m looking to collaborate on any projects that will push me to learn new skills and find novel solutions to challenging problems.
 - 📫 How to reach me:
   - ryanmphill@gmail.com
   - [LinkedIn](https://www.linkedin.com/in/ryanmphill/)